Jason Li: ALP candidacies

-Li was asked by Prime Minister Kevin Rudd to run as the Labor candidate for the seat of Bennelong at the 2013 federal election even though he did not live in the electorate.
+Li was asked by prime minister Kevin Rudd to run as the Labor candidate for the seat of Bennelong at the 2013 federal election even though he did not live in the electorate.
 His selection came late in the campaign, following the withdrawal of original ALP candidate Jeff Silvestro-Martin due to an ICAC anti-corruption investigation.
 Li was defeated by the incumbent Liberal MP John Alexander.
-Li’s wife Lucy is a close friend of Rudd’s daughter Jessica.
-Li was given the seat of Bennelong by NSW Labor Head Office in absence of an ALP rank and file vote which allows local Labor branch members to democratically vote for their candidate.
-Li subsequently failed in his attempt to win the ALP pre-selection rank and file vote for the Federal seat of Banks in 2018 towards the lead up to the 2019 Federal election.
+Li's wife Lucy is a close friend of Rudd's daughter Jessica.
+Li was given the seat of Bennelong by NSW Labor Head Office in absence of an ALP rank-and-file vote which allows local Labor branch members to democratically vote for their candidate.
+Li subsequently failed in his attempt to win the ALP pre-selection rank and file vote for the federal seat of Banks in 2018 toward the lead up to the 2019 Federal election.

-Li was placed third on the ALP's Senate ticket in New South Wales for the 2019 federal election, behind Tony Sheldon and Tim Ayres.
-During the campaign he called for diversity targets to be introduced for federal parliament and criticised media narratives around dual loyalty of Chinese-Australians.
+Li was placed third on the ALP's Senate ticket in NSW for the 2019 federal election, behind Tony Sheldon and Tim Ayres.
+During the campaign he called for diversity targets to be introduced for federal parliament and criticised media narratives around dual loyalty of Chinese–Australians.
 Li has also commented in 2019 that Australia should consider investing in China's Belt and Road Initiative.

 State MP

-In 2021, Li was again endorsed as the third candidate on the ALP's Senate ticket for the next federal election.
-However, in 2022 he was instead endorsed by NSW Labor as the party's candidate for the 2022 Strathfield state by-election, following the resignation of former party leader Jodi McKay.
-There was no rank and file vote by the local ALP members in the branches for the electorate.
+In 2021 Li was again endorsed as the third candidate on the ALP's Senate ticket for the next federal election.
+But in 2022 he was instead endorsed by NSW Labor as the party's candidate for the 2022 Strathfield state by-election, following the resignation of former party leader Jodi McKay.
+There was no rank-and-file vote by the local ALP members in the branches for the electorate.

 Li retained Strathfield for the ALP at the by-election.

 Personal life

-Li was born in Sydney, Australia, grew up in Bexley North and went to Kingsgrove and Hurstville Public Schools.
+Li was born in Sydney, grew up in Bexley North, and went to Kingsgrove and Hurstville Public Schools.

+Li and his family moved to China in 2005 and lived there for 8 years until 2013.

 Li has three children with his wife Lucy.
-He speaks English, Mandarin and Cantonese.
+He speaks English, Mandarin, and Cantonese.